 Vertical incision breast reduction: This technique places an incision around the nipple areola that extends vertically down on the breast.
 It is a helpful technique for those who require smaller reductions and less extensive breast lift.

 L-incision breast reduction: This technique uses an L-incision to achieve a reduction and lift.

 Wise-Pattern or anchor breast reduction: This technique is used for maximum reduction and lift.

 Dermal bra suspension breast reduction and lift: This technique was developed by Drs.
 Agha and Rubin and has been written in several plastic surgery textbooks.
 It essentially uses an anchor-type incision to achieve reduction.
 However the breast lift portion of the procedure is far more comprehensive than the standard Wise-pattern breast reduction.

 More about breast reduction and body contouring by Dr. Agha in Newport Beach

 In addition to performing breast reduction surgery in Newport Beach and Orange County, Dr. Agha receives many patients from local areas such as Irvine, Tustin, Huntington Beach, Long Beach, San Diego, and Los Angeles.
 He also frequently receives patients from out-of-state for breast and body contouring procedures.
 Contact us today at 949-393-4213 to learn about all of your procedure options.
-Please take your time to look at our extensive galleries.
+Please take your time to look at our Breast Reduction gallery.